-Session 17: Collaborative Modeling
+Session 17: Collaborative modeling

-ER/Studio Enterprise includes a server-side component to ER/Studio BA and ER/Studio DA that is designed to distribute work across modeling team members in a safe and controlled way, facilitating a real-time collaborative modeling environment and increasing productivity for teams.
+ER/Studio Repository is the server-side component to ER/Studio Business Architect and ER/Studio Data Architect that is designed to distribute work across modeling team members in a safe and controlled way, facilitating a real-time collaborative modeling environment and increasing productivity for teams.
 The solution implements utilities and features that enable concurrent modeling, version management for models and model objects, establishment of continually reusable data elements, and more.
-The secure, scalable environment is fully integrated with the current, natural workflow in ER/Studio BA.
+The secure, scalable environment is fully integrated with the current, natural workflow in ER/Studio Business Architect.

-This portion of the guide is intended to give a brief overview and walkthrough of ER/Studio Enterprise.
+This portion of the guide is intended to give a brief overview and walkthrough of using ER/Studio Business Architect with ER/Studio Repository.
 It will start with the install and configuration of the Repository and continue on to include inserting a diagram into the Repository, working with the diagram in the Repository, versioning the diagram, sharing and reusing objects across diagrams and finally applying security to your diagrams.
-It is intended as an ER/Studio Business Architect 1.6 Evaluation Guide 58 introduction to the Repository.
-For more information please refer to the Repository section of ER/Studio BA Help or contact Technical Support at Support@Embarcadero.com or call (415) 834 3131 x2.
+It is intended as an introduction to the Repository.
+For more information please refer to the Repository section of ER/Studio Business Architect Help or contact Technical Support at www.embarcadero.com/support.